aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/getting-storage-information/_index.md

 title: Getting Storage Information
 type: docs
 aliases: /storage-api/getting-storage-information/
-keywords: "cloud storage, cloud storage api, SDK example, cURL example, cURL GET request, REST API, Credentials, Client ID, Client Secret, Python, Java, .NET,  C#,  Android, Swift, Perl, Node.js"
+keywords: "cloud storage, cloud storage api, SDK example, SDK, cURL, cURL example, cURL GET request, REST API, Credentials, Client ID, Client Secret, Python, Java, .NET,  C#,  Android, Swift, Perl, Node.js"
 description: "The article explains how to get a user associated cloud storage info such as disc usage, an object existence etc. using Aspose.HTML Cloud API v.4.0.
 SDKs are also available in PHP, Perl, Android, Swift, C#, Java and more to help developers speed up their development."
 weight: 20
 ---

 ## **Summary**

 Cloud storage allows keeping and retrieving data worldwide at any time.
-You can use storage for various scenarios including storing data for archival or disaster recovery.
+You can use storage for various scenarios, including storing data for archival or disaster recovery.

 Aspose.HTML Cloud provides a set of functions to work with objects uploaded to Aspose.HTML Cloud Storage or any other Cloud Storage of your choice.
-If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/total/aspose-cloud-ui-help-topics/).
+If you need any help to get started with setting third party storage, please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/total/aspose-cloud-ui-help-topics/).

 This section provides a detailed description of SDK methods and REST API storage-wide operations using Aspose.HTML Cloud API v.4.0.
 You find out how to get a user associated cloud storage info such as disc usage, an object existence, etc.